JunSayke/JunSayke/README.md

 ### Hi there 👋

 Make it work then optimize.

-Start from small then improve.
+Start from small then expand.

+Lastly, touch some grass.
 <!--
 **JunSayke/JunSayke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.